-When people enter an addiction treatment program at Baltimore Detox Center, there are many different options for therapy.
+When people enter an addiction treatment program at Baltimore Detox Center, there are many different options for addiction therapy.
 One of the most successful methods that we offer is a 12-step program.

 What Is a 12-Step Program?